-We encourage potential writers to read the previous issue of IMPRINT to get a feel for the kinds of articles we’re looking for.
-The 22nd issue will cover different subjects than the 21st, but our stance on previously discussed topics has not changed and as such, it can and should be referred to for inspiration.
+We encourage potential writers to read the previous issue of Imprint to get a feel for the kinds of articles we’re looking for.
+Issue 23 will cover different subjects than the 22nd, but it can and should be referred to for inspiration.

 We are looking for articles about:

 Consider one of these approaches for your article:

 - Focus on the situation, event, or world matter you were struggling with.
 Explain how the issue impacted you, and how you found gratitude through another person, an organization, or a place.

 - Did you have to face a particular problem last year that needed to be solved?
 Challenges with returning to campus?
 Challenges with focusing in classes?
 How did you face those challenges through gratitude?